go-go-golems/glazed/cmd/glaze/doc/topics/help-system.md

 - application sections, which show interesting ways of using some functionality, often using additional external programs
 - tutorials, which are step by step guides for using a specific functionality

-Multiple sections get combined to create one help page (`GenericHelpPage` in the library), which is then handed off to various go templates, which in turn create a markdown output.
+Multiple sections get combined to create one help page (`HelpPage` in the library), which is then handed off to various go templates, which in turn create a markdown output.